kasenetz/hbcd-docs/docs/measures/pregexp/substanceuse.md

 </div>
 </p>

 The list of substances was also greatly expanded for HBCD.
 For each substance, participants indicated their frequency of use with options: 0 (Never), 1 (Once or Twice), 2 (Monthly), 3 (Weekly), or 4 (Daily or Almost Daily).
-For substances reported as used, participants were asked about modes of use, typical quantities of consumption for alcohol and opiods (if applicable), and disordered or problematic use.
+For substances reported as used, participants were asked about modes of use, typical quantities of consumption for alcohol and opioids (if applicable), and disordered or problematic use.

 <p>
 <div id="notification-banner" class="notification-banner" onclick="toggleCollapse(this)">